-"The birth process is one of the most physically intense events a body goes through — and it's the first event a new body goes through.
+"The birth process is one of the most physically intense events a body goes through, and it is the first event a new body goes through.
 A spine check should be one of the first things that follows." — Dr. Romar Rochet

 Where newborn subluxations come from

 Birth trauma.
-The forces involved in delivery — even in uncomplicated births — apply significant stress to the infant's upper cervical spine.
-The C1 and C2 vertebrae are particularly vulnerable.
+The forces involved in delivery, even in uncomplicated births, apply significant stress to the infant's upper cervical spine, and the C1 and C2 vertebrae are particularly vulnerable.
 A subluxation at those levels creates interference in the upper cervical nerve pathways during the period when the nervous system is developing most rapidly.

 Why it matters in infants

-A developing body depends on a clear nerve system connection to function and grow properly.
+A developing body depends on a clear nerve-system connection to function and grow the way it was designed to.
 The Innate Intelligence that directs development needs uninterrupted communication pathways.
-A subluxation in the upper cervical spine doesn't produce the same complaints in an infant as it does in an adult — but the interference is there, and it affects everything the nervous system is trying to do.
+A subluxation in the upper cervical spine does not produce the same complaints in an infant as it does in an adult, but the interference is there, and it affects everything the nervous system is trying to do.

-Pediatric subluxation correction is not the same as adult adjustment.
-The force used is finger-tip gentle — appropriate for an infant's developing tissue and joint structures.
-Dr. Rochet assesses the upper cervical spine structurally and makes the specific correction required.
-The adjustment clears the nerve interference.
-The body handles the rest.
+Pediatric subluxation correction is not the same as an adult adjustment.
+The force used is fingertip-gentle, appropriate for an infant's developing tissue and joint structures.
+We assess the upper cervical spine structurally and make the specific correction required.
+The adjustment clears the nerve interference; the body handles the rest.

 Getting checked early is the point.
 Innate Intelligence directs growth and development.
-A subluxation in the upper cervical spine during the developmental window creates interference during the period it matters most.
-Early correction means early restoration of full nerve system connection.
+A subluxation in the upper cervical spine during the developmental window creates interference during the period it matters most, so early correction means early restoration of full nerve-system connection.

 Want to understand what a subluxation is, how it creates nerve interference, and why correction restores function at any age?